 The Australian Research Centre for Population Oral Health (ARCPOH) is Australia's pre-eminent population oral health research body providing a broad range of dental and oral health statistics for Australia.

 Our stakeholders, in addition to the University, include government agencies, dental organisations, and private corporations.

 ARCPOH will be the driving force behind innovative, cross-disciplinary and internationally renowned research that would place the University of Adelaide front and centre in reputational excellence.
 This creative collaboration will lead to exponential growth in industry partner engagement and in developing future leaders across many areas of health with which population oral health intersects.

-The conceptual framework underpinning ARCPOH’s 10 year vision is described through 4 key domains: oral epidemiology; dental health services; Indigenous oral health; vulnerable populations (geriatric, regional & remote), with the foundations of ARCPOH’s vision built upon leadership and governance, collaboration, and a multidisciplinary (nutrition, chronic disease) approach.
+The conceptual framework underpinning ARCPOH’s 10 year vision is described through 4 domains: oral epidemiology; dental health services; Indigenous oral health; key populations (children, older adults, regional & remote), with the foundations of ARCPOH’s vision built upon leadership and governance, collaboration, and a multidisciplinary approach.
 Core components within each domain are research, education & advocacy.

 ARCPOH's mission is to undertake research and research training in population oral health that is internationally recognised to be of the highest quality.

 - increase and diversify the Centre's research program and associated research training that is currently undertaken in Adelaide and with colleagues elsewhere in Australia and overseas

 - extend and strengthen collaborative relationships with researchers in Australia and overseas through ongoing interaction and fostering synergies that will increase the Centre's scholarly output

 - attract postgraduate research students of the highest potential

 - engage and partner with communities, end users and industry to undertake research that is relevant to the needs of the population